 While configuring a backup job, you can disable the automatic proxy selection.
 Instead, you can select individual proxies from the list of proxies managed by Veeam backup server, and assign them to the job.
 This is a very good way to manage distributed infrastructures; it also helps to keep performance under control.

-For example, you can back up a cluster residing on a multiple blade chassis.
-In this case, if using virtual proxies, keep the proxies’ load well-balanced and optimize the network traffic.
+For example, if are backing up a cluster or clusters residing on a multiple blade chassis, and you are using virtual proxies, keep the proxies’ load well-balanced and optimize the network traffic.

-Dedicated proxies can be also very helpful if you use a stretched cluster and do not want proxy traffic to cross inter-switch links.
+Dedicated proxies can be also very helpful if you use a stretched cluster and do not want proxy traffic to cross inter-site links.

 You can use Proxy Affinity to allow only specific proxies to interact with a given repository.